oshykun/srl/ADD_TRACING.md

 # Hood, adding trace logger:

+# Motivation
+tobe added...

+## Prerequisites

+Node version 10+ is required.

 ## Installation:
 ``
 npm install @hood/hoodjs-logger -P
 ``

 ## Usage
-There are two ways to add a trace logger into existing Express application.
-First is to create a [middleware](#creating-middleware) and second is to use [req.app property](#using-reqapp-property) of Express request.
+You will need to be able to get TraceLogger for each request, the easiest way to achieve this, is to use [req.app property](#using-reqapp-property) of Express request.

-### Creating middleware:
+Then you will need to add `rootLogger` and request tracing logger to you request, it can be achieved by [adding middlewares](#creating-a-middlewares).

 ### Using req.app property:
 If you follow the pattern in which you create a module that just exports a middleware function and require() it in your main file, then the middleware can access the Express instance via req.app.